 The Perfect Phyllo Pastry Paneer PillowsCourse: EntreeCuisine: Indo CanadianDifficulty: Medium

-Phyllo Pastry Paneer Pillows – a crunchy spicy delicious meal that can be enjoyed in any season.
-Serve with a fresh leafy salad.
+My phyllo pastry paneer pillows are a crunchy, spicy, delicious meal that can be enjoyed on their own or served with a fresh leafy salad.

 1 small red onion